YOUR BIG DAY

-I usually start 2 – 3 hours before your ceremony and generally focus more on the bridal party but if the groomsmen are nearby (and keen!)
-I’m happy to grab some shots.
+I usually start 3 hours before your ceremony and generally focus more on the bridal party but if the groomsmen are nearby (and keen!)
+I’m happy to head over to see them as well.
 This gives me a chance to get some candid shots of the boys being boys (perhaps having a cheeky pint?) and as an added bonus I’ll make sure they’re on time!
 (The girls are allowed to be fashionably late…)

 During the bridal preparations there are loads of details to capture including shots of the dress, shoes, jewellery, perfume and any other accessories.
 I generally do these photos first so everybody gets used to me being there and then in the background I quietly snap away capturing hair and makeup along with all madness of wedding preparations.
 If possible it’s great to get a shot of the father of the bride’s first look at his daughter looking stunning and ready to go as his reaction is almost always emotional.

-I realise that this is the most nerve racking part of the day so to ensure that I’m not adding to this I refrain from using flash during the ceremony, instead choosing to utilise natural light.
+It’s time to marry your best friend.
+I realise that this is one of the most nerve racking parts of the day so to ensure that I’m not adding to this I refrain from using flash during the ceremony, instead choosing to utilise natural light.
 I use lenses which allow me to maintain a comfortable distance while still catching intimate moments (and keeping my eyes peeled for emotional guests).

 I highly recommend keeping your group shots limited to the key people, a list of 5-10 is ideal, especially since I’ll be capturing tonnes of natural shots of your loved ones throughout the whole day.
 This is not said for my benefit but because I’ve witnessed many times that a long shot list means you’re tied into rounding up groups rather than socialising.